 - How to Accept Credit Card Payments Over the Phone

-- The Best Credit Card Payment App for Android
+- The Best Credit Card Payment Apps for Android

-The right credit card processor can make a big difference for your small business's revenue and your customers' satisfaction.
-However, it's important to thoroughly investigate the market to ensure you receive the best deal for your business.
+The right credit card processor can make a big difference in your small business's revenue and your customers' satisfaction.
+However, it's important to investigate the market thoroughly to ensure you receive the best deal for your business.
 Whether that means accepting payments at the point of sale only or setting up a payment gateway for online transactions depends largely on the type of business you run and the volume and value of your typical transactions.
-Understanding the difference between payment processors, payment gateways and merchant accounts is the first step to making your buying journey less complicated.
+Understanding the difference between payment processors, payment gateways and merchant accounts is the first step in making your customers' buying journey less complicated.